sylhare/Type-on-Strap/_posts/2019-02-21-ethical_best_practices.md

     Berkman-Klein Center for Internet and Society, that does both philanthropic work as well as research in justice, information quality, and autonomy & interaction.
+-   [AAAI/ACM Conference on AI, Ethics, and Society](http://www.aies-conference.com/): a multi-disciplinary conference meant to help address ethical concerns regarding ethics and AI with the collaboration of experts from various disciplines, such as ethics, philosophy, economics, sociology, psychology, law, history, and politics.
 -   [The IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems](https://standards.ieee.org/industry-connections/ec/autonomous-systems.html):
     An IEEE committee working on the overarching principles of the ethical design and use of autonomous and intelligent systems